namanvashistha/namanvashistha/README.md

 ### Hi there 👋

 I'm a software engineer who is passionate about making open-source more accessible, creating technology to elevate people, and building community.
-Some technologies I enjoy working with include NodeJS, ReactJS, C++, Python and JavaScript.
+Some technologies I enjoy working with include NodeJS, ReactJS, C++, Python and PHP.

 ### Connect with me: